MicrosoftDocs/dynamics365-guidance/guidance/business-processes/concept-to-market-define-service-offerings-strategy-overview.md

 ﻿---
-title: Define service offerings and strategy overview
+title: Define, categorize, and segment services in Dynamics 365 applications
 description: Learn how you can use Dynamics 365 products to support your organization's business processes to capture a strategy for the services that you want to sell. ms.date: 11/24/2023 ms.topic: conceptual